 Subsection (a).
 Individual Funds.
 The rules on modification require that the institution, or a court applying a court-ordered doctrine, review each institutional fund separately.
-Although the term institutional fund can mean more than one fund for other purposes of the Act, for purposes of this Section, each fund must be considered individually.
+Although the term institutional an institution may manage institutional funds collectively, can mean more than one fund for other purposes of the Act, for purposes of this Section, each fund must be considered individually.

-Subsection (b).
+Subsection (b) (a).
 Donor Release.
-Subsection (b) permits the release of a restriction if the donor consents.
+Subsection (b) (a) permits the release of a restriction if the donor consents.
 A release with donor consent cannot change the charitable beneficiary of the fund.
 Although the donor has the power to consent to a release of a restriction, this section does not create a power in the donor that will cause a federal tax problem for the donor.
 The gift to the institution is a completed gift for tax purposes, the property cannot be diverted from the charitable beneficiary, and the donor cannot redirect the property to another use by the charity.
 The donor has no retained interest in the fund.

-Subsection (c).
+Subsection (e) (b).
 Equitable Deviation.
-Subsection (c) applies the rule of equitable deviation, modifying the language from UTC § 412 for application in this section.
+Subsection (e) (b) applies the rule of equitable deviation, modifying the language from UTC § 412 for application in this section.
 See also Restatement (Third) of Trusts § 66 (2003).
 Under deviation, a court modifies restrictions on the way an institution manages or administers a fund, doing so in a manner that furthers the purposes of the fund.
 Deviation implements the donor's intent.
 A donor may have a predominate purpose for a gift and, secondarily, an intent that the purpose be carried out in a particular manner.
 Deviation does not alter the purpose but rather modifies the means of carrying out the purpose.

 Sometimes deviation is needed due to circumstances unanticipated when the donor created a restriction on a gift.
 In other situations a restriction may impair the management or investment of the fund.
 Modification of the restriction may permit the institution to carry out the donor's purposes in a more effective manner.
 A court applying deviation should attempt to follow the donor's probable intention in deciding how to modify the restriction.
-Consistent with the doctrine of equitable deviation, subsection (c) does not require an institution to notify donors of the proposed modification.
+Consistent with the doctrine of equitable deviation, subsection (e) (b) does not require an institution to notify donors of the proposed modification.
 Good practice dictates notifying any donors who are alive and can be located with a reasonable expenditure of time and money.

-Subsection (d).
+Subsection (d) (c).
 Cy Pres.
-A court can modify the purpose of an institutional fund using the doctrine of cy pres.
-Under subsection (d) the focus is on the purpose of the fund rather than on the means of carrying out the purpose.
+A court can modify the purpose of an institutional fund using the doctrine of cy pres.-Subsection (c) applies the rule of cy pres from trust law.
+Under subsection (d)cy pres a court can modify the purpose of an institutional fund, and the focus of cy pres is on the purpose of the fund rather than on the means of carrying out the purpose.
 The term "modify" encompasses the release of a restriction as well as an alteration of a restriction and also permits a court to order that the fund be paid to another institution.
 A court can apply the doctrine of cy pres only if the restriction in question has become unlawful, impracticable, impossible to achieve, or wasteful.
 This standard, which comes from UTC § 413, updates the circumstances under which cy pres may be applied by adding "wasteful" to the usual common law articulation of the doctrine.
 Any change must be made in a manner consistent with the charitable purposes expressed in the gift instrument.
 See also Restatement (Third) of Trusts § 67 (2003).